Winipedia/winipedia_utils/README.md

 When you commit code using `git commit`, the following checks run automatically:

+Info: If git commit fails bc of ModuleNotFoundError or smth similar, you need to run `poetry run git commit` instead. winipedia_utils hook is a python script that depends on winipedia_utils being installed.
+Poetry is needed to install winipedia_utils.
+Usually VSCode or other IDEs activates the venv automatically when opening the terminal but if not you need to activate it manually or run `poetry run git commit` instead.

 1. Patch version (poetry version patch)
 2. Add version patch to git (git add pyproject.toml)
 3. Update package manager (poetry self update)